Renal Tumors down arrow

 Diagnostic Work-up

-Table: Work up of Wilms Tumour
+Work up of Wilms Tumour:

 Medical history

-In addition to a routine history note the following risk factors for developing Wilms tumor:
+In addition to a routine history, note the following risk factors for developing Wilms tumor:

 • Family history of cancer

-• Congenital anomalies (particularly those of the genitals and urinary system).
+• Congenital anomalies (particularly those of the genitals and urinary system)

 Physical examination

-General examination of child.
+General examination

 Blood pressure (may be elevated)